All Episodes

 Yeah.

-I mean, less calories, same great taste, you know.
+I mean, less calories, same great taste, you know?

-What's the what's the expression on beer?
+What's the expression on beer?

-Less f more filling, less calories.
+Less more filling, less calories.

 What is it?